-An experienced slag handler has implemented a high-performance dust control system to prevent the migration of fugitive material from dust-generating activities such as impact crushing and sizing.
+An experienced slag handler uses a high-performance dust control system to prevent the migration of fugitive material from dust-generating activities such as impact crushing and sizing.

 The slag handler has employed a network of three DustBoss machines to successfully manage dust at a steel manufacturing plant in Washington, D.C., where paying attention to the environment and responsible stewardship were primary criteria in securing the slag-handling contract.

-“With this mill’s production schedule, the slag must be processed continuously, so it doesn’t build up,” the manager explained.
-“We’re constantly transporting, crushing and removing it from the property, and it was a part of our contract that we would do so without allowing the dust to escape.”
+“With this mill’s production schedule, the slag must be processed continuously so it doesn’t build up,” the plant manager said.
+“We’re constantly transporting, crushing, and removing it from the property and it was a part of our contract that we would do so without allowing the dust to escape.”

 The network that was developed for this location consists of three DustBoss machines, including one DB-60 built to handle large applications, with a throw of more than 200 feet (60 meters).

 The rugged design is capable of blanketing as much as 21,000 square feet (11,613 square meters) of area with 50-200 micron droplets, the optimum size for effective particle attraction and dust control in most situations.

 Complementing the DB-60’s coverage at the facility are two DB-30s, a smaller design that outperforms its size, capturing dust particles more effectively than many larger machines.
 The versatile unit has a 7.5 HP motor that generates 9,200 CFM.
 Like its bigger cousin, it features a ring of specially-designed nozzles that atomize the water supply to droplets between 50 and 200 microns.